sk25469/caching-system/README.md

 ### Local Testing

-To test the API on a local machine, go to the test directory.
+To test the API on a local machine, run the server with `go run main.go` then go to the test directory.
 There are multiple configurations available:

 * To retrieve a post or todo, use the following command: